-The consolidated financial statements of the Company include its accounts and its wholly-owned subsidiaries, as well as the Operating Partnership and its subsidiaries.
-The consolidated financial statements of the Operating Partnership include its accounts and its wholly-owned subsidiaries.
+The consolidated financial statements of the Company include its accounts and its consolidated subsidiaries, as well as the Operating Partnership and its consolidated subsidiaries.
+The consolidated financial statements of the Operating Partnership include its accounts and its consolidated subsidiaries.
 Intercompany balances and transactions have been eliminated in consolidation.
-Investments in real estate joint ventures in which we have a non-controlling ownership interest are accounted for using the equity method of accounting.